 The UN held a minute of silence on Feb.
 20, with Peter Thomson, the president of the General Assembly, concluding, “Rest in peace, dear Vitaly.”

 Churkin was usually happy to talk to reporters.
 He told me after the election of Donald Trump and the decisive turn of events in Aleppo in the Syrian war in December that the “long saga” was finally over.
 He seemed visibly relieved, although the war has continued regardless of a so-called cease-fire.
-He also seemed jubilant about the Trump win and said he was looking forward to the holidays.
+He also appeared to be jubilant about the Trump win and said he was looking forward to the holidays.

 But US actions taken by President Obama in reaction to accusations of Russian hacking the US election, might have dampened Churkin’s holidays.

 In his last formal remarks to the media at the UN, on Dec.
 30, 2016, above, as the US had evicted Russians from an estate that Moscow owns in Oyster Bay, N.Y., Churkin’s voice was raspy, sickly.
-Although he apparently did not spend time at the Oyster Bay estate but hung out on weekends at the second Russian estate, in Glen Cove, N.Y., which is unheated in the winter, he was upset about the US actions.
+Although he apparently did not spend time at the Oyster Bay estate but hung out on summer weekends at the second Russian estate, in Glen Cove, N.Y., which is unheated in the winter, he was upset about the US actions.
 (The Glen Cove estate was not affected by the Obama action.)

 In fact, Churkin told me that the Glen Cove mansion was costly for the Russian government, but that no one would buy it because of the upkeep.
 (An investigate article by PassBlue about the US eviction of Norwich House in Oyster Bay revealed, for one, that Churkin had signed off on the architect’s work on the mansion.)